greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/pgml.html.md

 where:

-- `task` is a ithetext string containing the huggingface sentence-transformer name
+- `task` is the huggingface sentence-transformer name passed as either a simple text string or, for more comples task setup, a JSONB object
 - `text` is a text string containing the input to embed
 - `kwargs` is a set of optional arguments passes as JSON key-value pairs